-Please contact me if you are looking for a photographer, to purchase prints and stock images, or to view my portfolio.
+Please contact me if you need a photographer; to purchase prints and stock images; or to view my portfolio.
 Call (518) 383-9066.

 Experience and Client List:

 Location Work – Holistic centers, spiritual retreats, conferences, medical office, massage therapists, night clubs, farms, classes, malls, cities, schools, bed & breakfast….
 Clients include: NOFA, Capital Region Magazine, Crossgates Mall, Dean Witter Reynolds Inc., Food From Home, Holiday Inn, National Heritage Trust, Roanoke College, Saratoga Raceway, First Albany Corp, March of Dimes, Capital District YMCA, National Multiple Sclerosis Society.

 Still Life – Food, jewelry, toys, electronics, art, catalogs, web, direct mail, print . . .
 Clients include: Bitwise Designs, Capital Region Magazine, Food From Home, National Heritage Trust, Teledyne Gurley.